 The idea behind MVP Creation

-The term “Minimum Viable Product” (MVP) introduced by Eric Ries in his Lean Startup Methodology.
+The term “Minimum Viable Product” (MVP) was introduced by Eric Ries in his Lean Startup Methodology.

-MVP version not yet wholly developed.
+The MVP version is not yet wholly developed.
 However, even with its limited features, it is functional and provides value to users.

 Releasing a minimum viable product is a perfect way to test your software with actual users.
 This way you mitigate the risk of incurring a loss.

 Also, using a minimum viable product you can handily gather feedback from users, observe how well the product thrived in the market, and develop it efficiently.
 A minimum viable product provides value and still reduces the cost of development.

 ● MVP is perfect for startup enterprises as it enables you to release your software quicker.

 ● MVP aids you in determining if a product will fail or succeed.
 Thereby lessening the risk of wasting funds and investing wrongly.